Dry skin and dandruff on cats

 - Cats like to keep themselves clean, so if you notice your cat has dandruff (dry, flaky skin) it could be a sign of a problem.

-- Contact your vet for a non-urgent appointment if you notice your cat has dandruff.
+- Contact your vet if you notice your cat has dandruff.

 Skin cells are continuously dying, shedding off and being replaced by new, healthy ones.
 Your cat will usually make sure their fur stays clean and ‘dandruff-free’ by grooming themselves.
 A small amount of dandruff can be normal, but a large amount might indicate that your cat isn’t able to groom themselves properly, or that they have a skin problem.

 Dandruff and dry skin can be caused by many different skin problems including: